m3gan-m/CIDM-6325/Assignments/Assignment4/readme.md

 &nbsp;
 ***Semester Plan***          | ***List below***
 &nbsp;        | As a advisor to students, I want to know when students are planning to take certain courses so I can help confirm they meet the requirements.
-&nbsp;        | As a student, I want to know what semester a course is offered so that I know if my degree plan id scheduled out or not.
+&nbsp;        | As a student, I want to know what semester a course is offered so that I know if my degree plan can be completed in the timeframe I want.
 ***Degree Plan***          | ***List below***
 &nbsp;        | As a student, I want to know what degree year I am in so that I know which degree plan I should follow.
 &nbsp;        | As an advisor to students, I want to know what degree plan they have selected so that I know what department and GPA they need to succeed.